Female: Evolution

 The question of how females evolved is mainly a question of why males evolved.
 The first organisms reproduced asexually, usually via binary fission, wherein a cell splits itself in half.
 From a strict numbers perspective, a species that is half males/half females can produce half the offspring an asexual population can, because only the females are having offspring.
 Being male can also carry significant costs, such as in flashy sexual displays in animals (such as big antlers or colorful feathers), or needing to produce an outsized amount of pollen as a plant in order to get a chance to fertilize a female.
 Yet despite the costs of being male, there must be some advantage to the process.

 The advantages are explained by the evolution of anisogamy, which led to the evolution of male and female function.
 Before the evolution of anisogamy, mating types in a species were isogamous: the same size and both could move, catalogued only as "+" or "-" types.
 In anisogamy, the mating cells are called gametes.
 The female gamete is larger than the male gamete, and usually immotile.
 Anisogamy remains poorly understood, as there is no fossil record of its emergence.
 Numerous theories exist as to why anisogamy emerged.
 Many share a common thread, in that larger female gametes are more likely to survive, and that smaller male gametes are more likely to find other gametes because they can travel faster.
 Current models often fail to account for why isogamy remains in a few species.
 Anisogamy appears to have evolved multiple times from isogamy; for example female Volvocales (a type of green algae) evolved from the plus mating type.
 Although sexual evolution emerged at least 1.2 billion years ago, the lack of anisogamous fossil records make it hard to pinpoint when females evolved.

 Female sex organs (genitalia, in animals) have an extreme range of variation among species and even within species.
 The evolution of female genitalia remains poorly understood compared to male genitalia, reflecting a now-outdated belief that female genitalia are less varied than male genitalia, and thus less useful to study.
 The difficulty of reaching female genitalia has also complicated their study.
 New 3D technology has made female genital study simpler.
 Genitalia evolve very quickly.
 There are three main hypotheses as to what impacts female genital evolution: lock-and-key (genitals must fit together), cryptic female choice (females affect whether males can fertilize them), and sexual conflict (a sort of sexual arms race).
 There is also a hypothesis that female genital evolution is the result of pleiotropy, i.e. unrelated genes that are affected by environmental conditions like low food also affect genitals.
-This hypothesis is unlikely to apply to a significant number of species, but natural selection in general has some role in female genital evolution.
+That hypothesis is unlikely to apply to a significant number of species, but natural selection in general has some role in female genital evolution.